mlcommons/GaNDLF/docs/setup.md

 ### Optional Dependencies

-The following dependencies are **optional**, and are needed for specific features of GaNDLF.
+The following dependencies are **optional**, and are only needed to access specific features of GaNDLF.

 ```bash
 (venv_gandlf) $> pip install openvino-dev==2023.0.1 # [OPTIONAL] to generate post-training optimized models for inference